20 Subtle Ways You Could Be a Jerk at Work Without Even Realizing It

 - Rarely smile: Perhaps you’re not a very peppy or bubbly person -- nothing wrong with that.
 But, if you never smile or exhibit positive, open body language that signals to your coworkers you’re happy to see them and open to communicate, then your non-verbal cues could be giving off some pretty negative vibes.

-- Never volunteer… for anything... ever: Not everyone is a “joiner,” but exhibiting some small level of interest in office goings-on shows that you’re engaged and invested.
+- Never volunteer… for anything... ever: Not everyone is a “joiner,” but exhibiting some small level of interest in office goings-on shows that you’re engaged and invested, and not a jerk at work.
 While you don’t have to raise your hand for every little event to be seen as a team-player, try to be a part of extracurriculars at least a few times a year.

 - Leave off greetings and salutations on emails: Poor email etiquette can have a significant impact on the way others perceive you at work and can also affect the tone and content of their response.
 Brush up on basic email etiquette techniques to make sure you aren’t perceived as an “email jerk.”

 - Always send last-minute requests: Urgent requests are unavoidable at times, but don’t make this type of disrespectful ask “the norm.”
 It signals that you’re demanding and don’t value their time.
-This is a sure-fire way to annoy your coworkers and over time may cause quite a bit of friction in your working relationships.
+This is a sure-fire way to annoy your coworkers and over time may cause quite a bit of friction in your working relationships and they will assume that you are being a jerk at work.

 - Keep to yourself too much: Are you the office loner?
 Even the most introverted of introverts can make small efforts here and there to connect with a coworker.
 While you may never be a social butterfly, be careful not to isolate yourself too much from the rest of your department or team or you could find it difficult to call on someone when you actually do need to collaborate.